Johann Martin von Elmpt: Biography

-Born in Kleve and descended from a family of old German nobility, Johann was the son of Baron Kaspar von Elmpt (died 1730), and after receiving his initial education in his native town, he entered the service of the French Army.
-In 1749 he transferred into the Russian army at the rank of captain.
+Born in Kleve and descended from a family of old German nobility, Johann was the son of Baron Kaspar von Elmpt (died 1730), and after receiving his initial education in his native town, he entered the service of the French army.
+In 1749, he transferred to the Russian army with the rank of captain.
 He quickly advanced through the ranks, being promoted to colonel on 25 December 1755.

-Elmpt distinguished himself during the Prussian Campaigns of the Seven Years' War.
+Elmpt distinguished himself during the Prussian campaigns of the Seven Years' War.
 He was appointed a brigadier, and then made a major-general on 2 April 1762.
 He served as quartermaster general for the field army, and performed a number of vital staff responsibilities, including the drawing up of military maps for Livonia and Courland, including plans for field camps and troop dispositions throughout the region.
 In 1763 he was awarded the Order of Saint Anna.
 With the formation of a field army in Glukhov under Pyotr Rumyantsev in 1768 to fight the Turks, Elmpt was made part of its command staff, but he transferred to another field army the following year.

 In September 1769, Elmpt and Mikhail Kamensky under orders from Alexander Mikhailovich Golitsyn, crossed a large force of Grenadier regiments over the Dniester river to assault the fortress at Khotyn, leading to a battle that decimated the Turkish forces there.
 Later Elmpt participated in the seizure of Iași, and commanded a special detachment of the main army stationed on the Dniester and Bug River.
 He was rewarded for these feats with the Order of Alexander Nevsky and a promotion to the rank of Lieutenant General.